codingoswin/rock-paper-scissors/README.md

 # rock-paper-scissors

-Basic rock paper scissors command line game coded in python
+Basic rock paper scissors command line game coded in python using the random module